bolivier/bolivier.github.io/content/books/automation-and-the-future-of-work/index.md

 4. The problem of how to create a fully automated world where people can thrive in freedom and creative pursuit is more a social problem than a technical one.

+## Chapter 2

+74% of American workers work in service, and so automation has to explain how those jobs will compete.

+Jobs grew in manufacturing in the 60's when machinery was introduced into manufacturing production lines.
+Additionally, those are areas where you can control the environment -- slightly less true in retail service jobs.